Pyotr Vologodsky: Biography

-Born into the family of a priest, Pyotr Vologodsky graduated in 1884 from Tomsk Men's Gymnasium, and later entered the law faculty of St. Petersburg University.
+Born into the family of a priest, Vologodsky graduated in 1884 from Tomsk Men's Gymnasium, and later entered the law faculty of St. Petersburg University.
 He was expelled for "disreputable behaviour" in 1887 and sent to Tomsk.
 In 1892, he externally passed the exams for a course in the law faculty of Kharkiv University.

 From 1887 onwards he served in the judicial institutions of Tomsk, Barnaul, Verny, and Semipalatinsk.
 With the introduction of judicial charters in Siberia in 1897, he became a sworn attorney.
 In 1905, he acted as a lawyer during the political process of the demonstrations in Tomsk and as the prosecutor in the case of the pogrom in Tomsk in 1905.

 Pyotr Vologodsky took part in the creation of the Socialist Revolutionary Organization in Tomsk.
 He was a devoted activist throughout the regional movement.
 Further, he participated in the preparation of the draft of the "Basic Provisions of the Siberian Regional-Union" and in the work of his congress, the meetings of which were held at his house on August 28–29, 1905.
-In 1901-1917, he was a member of the Tomsk City Council.
+From 1901 to 1917, he was a member of the Tomsk City Council.

 He was elected as a deputy to the Second State Duma from the Tomsk province according to the list of progressives but did not participate in its work, because the emperor managed to dissolve the Duma before Vologodsky arrived in the capital.
 Also, he was a member of the newspaper "Siberian Bulletin".
 He was the editor of the "Siberian Life" newspaper.